sandsid/AtomicAssessment/README.md

 sign of a true legal play will send out the move and play in the simplest of ways.

 ## Outcome:
 My program is not able to complete a full game.
-In some games it breaks on the first move and others it will get in about 5..7 moves and break due to an illegal move.
+In some games it breaks after the first couple and others it will get in about 10-15 moves in and break due to an illegal move.

 # Experience: